-You've been asked to sit on an NFP Board - what does that mean?
+You've been asked to sit on a Board - what have you signed up for!

 Have you ever wondered what a board actually does?
 In reality, members of any board are legally bound to do a number of things.
 Here are just some of the responsibilities that must be fulfilled by the board of any company or organization – including nonprofit (“NFP”) boards.